2025 Emmy Predictions

 Should Win: Severance

 Since 2018, the Emmy nominations leader—Game of Thrones, Game of Thrones again, Watchmen, The Crown (though it tied nomination-wise with The Mandalorian, which was in its category), Succession, Succession again, and Shōgun—has gone on to win series in its respective field.
 This year, the Emmy nominations leader was Severance with a whopping 27 nominations.
-For context, Emmy sweeper Succession season 4 also received 27 nominations.
 Its previous season received 14 Emmy nominations, so outright doubling its haul is nothing short of impressive.
-Severance managed to grow in practically every capacity; from four acting nominations to nine, from one directing nomination to two, and from six tech nominations to thirteen.
-It has surged in support practically everywhere, and the cards seemed to have aligned for its series win with Succession out of the way.
-However, I am keeping my eye out for The Pitt and The White Lotus.
-The former massively overperformed with its double writing and directing nominations, while the latter continues to dominate acting-wise even if its eight total acting nominations feels like a letdown considering its former glory.
+AppleTV+ has also gone all-out to promote it for the Emmys, creating one of the most extensive awards campaigns I have seen in years.
+With all that said, I am predicting The Pitt because of how much organic passion it has.
+It did not need to get two writing and directing nominations, nor did it need to completely sweep the Television Critics Awards to remain in contention for this prize.
+Yet it did, and it feels as though the tide has shifted in The Pitt's favor.
+Severance's underperformance there is strange considering how critics were its biggest proponents at first, and baffling when you remember that it tied a record for Individual Achievement nominations.
+I do not want to underestimate Severance's proven industry support, but I also do not want to underestimate The Pitt's fervent audience support.
+I also think that The White Lotus is being vastly underrated in its awards prospects, as there is a clear path for it to win multiple Emmys thanks to its acting support and lack of votesplitting in Drama Writing and Drama Directing.
 Casting will be critical to see who wins: on one hand, casting tends to go to shows with a brand-new ensemble (a point for The Pitt and The White Lotus), but on the other, it also tends to go to shows with a lot of acting nominations (a point for Severance and The White Lotus).
-Severance can win series without casting given that it is a sequel season, but The Pitt and The White Lotus cannot.
+I maintain that Severance can win series without casting given that it is a sequel season, but The Pitt and The White Lotus cannot.

 Will Win: Noah Wyle - The Pitt